 WeeksDaysHours

-Around 200 public‑sector data, analytics and AI leaders will come together at One Great George Street, Westminster, on 25 March for the fifth Public Sector Data & AI Summit.
+Around 150 public‑sector data, analytics and AI leaders will come together at One Great George Street, Westminster, on 2nd September for the fifth Public Sector Data and AI Summit.

 The 2026 Summit is built to cut through complexity and give delegates the clarity, confidence and practical insight needed to drive real transformation.
 Across the day, attendees will explore how data, analytics and AI can unlock efficiencies, deliver savings and improve outcomes across local and central government, the NHS and the wider public sector.